scipion-chem/docs/plugins/chem-gromacs.rst

 |

-The result of this protocol is either a GromacsSystem, this time also containing the concatenated trajectory of the last saved stages (If stages 2, 4 and 5 were saved, since we should not concatenate 2 to 4, only 4 and 5 will be saved).
+The result of this protocol is a GromacsSystem, this time also containing the concatenated trajectory of the last saved stages (If stages 2, 4 and 5 were saved, since we should not concatenate 2 to 4, only 4 and 5 will be saved).
 Using **Analyze Results**, a form with different visualization options will be displayed, where the user can: